 BETDAQ is the second largest betting exchange, and although it doesn't have the same traffic as Betfair, there are still plenty of customers that use it daily.

 Smarkets is a reasonably new betting exchange, and it gathers more and more customers every day.
 Their platform design is attractive, and they have a good reputation.
+You can either bet on the Smarkets exchange or the SBK app, which offers perhaps the most competitive odds out of any sportsbook product.

 Our Final Conclusion